rtp-aws/devpost_aws_disaster_response/captainslog.md

 ### MVPRC1

 Spent way to much time on the app.
 Went through cameras.
 Trying to find the ones which are best.
 Adjusted some code in camera scans script.

+## 20220122

+The webapps are hosted using the rtp-aws.org.
+They also use SSL.
+The notes on how to config are in different repos though.
+Need to add copies here.
+The S3/Route53/CloudFront doc is in rtp-aws.org source repo.
+The elastic beanstalk notes on how to set load blancer is in the eb_testy repo.